 We have about 50 acres of wetland, and there’s parsnip in nearly all of it.
-We started on our western border, and we’re slowly working our way east.
+We started trying to eliminate it on our western border, and we’re slowly working our way east.
 I think we’ll always have some parsnip, but I’d love to get it to the point where we only have to spend a few days on control every year.
-We’re not there yet!

 We’ve discovered two methods of control that seem to work well.

-Where there are dense patches of second year plants, Mike mows it just when it’s beginning to come into bloom.
+Where there are dense patches of second year plants, Mike mows it just when the plants are beginning to come into bloom.
 The mowed stems do send out new flower stalks, but they’ve very short, and don’t produce nearly as many seeds as the unmowed stalks.
-He mows dense areas for two or three years – usually just once a year – until there are few enough stalks that I can pull them.
+He mows dense areas for two or three or four years – usually just once a year.

 After mowing for a few years, and the density of second year plants is lower, I pull them by hand before they go to seed.
-That leaves the other wetland plants to flower.
+(I prefer pulling by hand rather than mowing because it allows the other wetland flowers to bloom.)

-The roots are large and sometimes branched, so it’s easier to pull them if the ground is wet and soft.
+The roots are large and often branched, so it’s sometimes difficult to pull them.
+They come out more easily if the ground is wet or soft.

 I usually start pulling in mid-June, and finish in mid-July.
 Over the season I use 3 pulling techniques, depending on the Parsnips’ stage of development.